sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 The SAI Tunnel interface requires encap and decap mapper id to be specified along with every sai tunnel create call.

-Current VxlanOrch implementation associates only one mapper type to a tunnel.
-The SAI API however allows for multiple mapper types.
+Current VxlanOrch implementation associates only one mapper type to a SAI tunnel object.
+The SAI API however allows for multiple mapper types to be associated with a tunnel.

 With EVPN VXLAN feature being added, the same tunnel can carry L2 as well as L3 traffic.
 Hence there is a need to support multiple mapper types (VLAN, VRF, BRIDGE to VNI mapping) per tunnel.

 In addition, there is a need to support a Global VLAN VNI map common to all the Tunnels.
-This is achieved by using the same encap and decap mapper ids for all the dynamic tunnels.
+This is achieved by reusing the same encap and decap mapper ids associated with the P2MP tunnel object for all the dynamic P2P tunnels.

 VxlanOrch will be enhanced to support the above two requirements.